lightningWhite/keyhole/README.md

 This script could also be copied to `/bin/` and renamed to `keyhole`.
 This would allow the command `keyhole` to be run in any terminal as if it was a native linux command.
 Sudo privileges are needed to do this.
-Note that Docker must be installed for this script to work.
-Without Docker, the raw python script must be used with its dependencies installed.
+Note that either Docker or Podman must be installed for this script to work.
+Without Docker or Python, the raw python script must be used with its dependencies installed.

 ## Features